TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingContent/WritingContentTips.rst

 Yes, `Stack Overflow <https://stackoverflow.com/>`__ can be a good teacher.
 Or, we should add, its users are.

-You may notice, there are some brilliant answers on StackOverflow, ideally formatted for readability, very well written and structured.
+You may notice, there are some good answers on StackOverflow, ideally formatted for readability, very well written and structured.
 If you have not signed up for StackOverflow yet, do it now and start writing questions and / or answers.

-Advanced StackOverflow users `often use number or unnumbered lists <https://stackoverflow.com/a/927386/2444812>`__ and other formatting elements.
+Advanced Stack Overflow users `often use number or unnumbered lists <https://stackoverflow.com/a/927386/2444812>`__ and other formatting elements.

-Of course, it is better to keep the text as short as possible, but if the text is longer than a paragraph, lists help to structure the text and make it more readable.
+Of course, it is better to keep the text on Stack Overflow as short as possible, but if the text is longer than a paragraph, lists help to structure the text and make it more readable.

 Additionally, some users are very good at explaining things.

 See how this `highly voted answer by Mysticial on branch prediction
-<https://stackoverflow.com/a/11227902/2444812>` uses a railroad junction
+<https://stackoverflow.com/a/11227902/2444812>`__ uses a railroad junction
 analogy.

 You can use the advanced search to search for `highly voted answers